 - Site Admin

 - Quality Center

-Q #31.
-How does the records appear in Quality Center?
+Q #31) How do the records appear in Quality Center?

-Ans.
-They saved automatically when the users clicks on “END RUN” in the Test Lab.
+Answer: They are saved automatically when the user clicks on “END RUN” in the Test Lab.

 - Open the Quality Center project